 Our small Film Office provides a service to TV and film companies.
 So far this year they have supported 250 film and TV projects, resulting in over 800 days of filming in the city and bringing £11 million of investment to the local economy.
 Companies have to pay for things like street cleaning and road closures, which made us over £460,000 last year.

 The budget for this area also covers Liverpool Town Hall and St George’s Hall.
-We hold weddings and events in both halls to make money.
-For example, St George’s Hall and Town Hall have had over a million visitors this year, bringing in £1.4 million.
+We hold weddings and private events in both halls to generate income.
+St George’s Hall and Town Hall have had almost 1 million visitors through their doors this year, and have generated £1.6 million income.

-Our major events, like the Liverpool International Music Festival and the International Mersey River Festival, combined with the city’s vibrant cultural scene have propelled Liverpool to fourth most visited city in the UK by overseas visitors.
+Culture Liverpool has been successful in attracting commercial events to the City.
+These events together with our own produced events, like the Liverpool International Music Festival and the International Mersey River Festival, combined with the city’s vibrant cultural scene have propelled Liverpool to fourth most visited city in the UK by overseas visitors.
+The work delivered by the team supports destination positioning and economic growth.

-Liverpool needs at least 1,500 new houses every year to keep up with demand and ensure there are enough houses for people to live in.
+Liverpool needs at least around 1,500 new houses every year, to keep up with demand and ensure there are enough houses for people to live in.
 Without them, rents and house prices will rise and homelessness could increase.

 Although the council no longer provides council houses, we work with housing partnerships to provide opportunities for new homes to be built.
 This way, over 5,000 new homes have been built over the past five years.

 We also bring empty properties back into use and stop empty properties causing problems.
-Over the last five years, we have brought over 3,000 empty homes back into use.
+For instance, over the last five years, we have brought over 3,000 empty homes back into use.

 We provide adaptations to allow disabled people to live independently.
 We currently provide funding for around 460 adaptations per year, but as the population continues to age, demand will rise.